 Like the hanging basket varieties.
-Shift the plants to larger pots as necessary, using pots two inches larger each shift.
+Shift the Fuchsia plants to larger pots as necessary, using pots two inches larger each shift.
 Pot in a soil composed of peat moss, perlite, potting soil, and coarse sand.

 Fuchsia Plant Care During Winter

-How do you care for fuschia plants in winter?
+How do you care for Fuschia plants in winter?

-Fuchsia plants make beautiful additions to any garden or home.
+Fuschia flowers make beautiful additions to any garden or home.
 They also give the added benefit of feeding some small birds like hummingbirds throughout the summer.